usegalaxy-no/nels-galaxy-api/README.md

 The development has been done on postgresql and is unlikely to work with other databases

-The program will create the required table if it does not exist.
+The program will create the required tables if needed.

 ### Terms Of Service